 Tea or coffee?
 Which is your drink of choice?
 I’m a fan of both, but in the mornings I’m definitely a coffee person, since tea tends to upset my empty stomach.
 Lately, though, I’ve been drinking a morning elixir that’s not only amazingly healthy and filled with super spices, but it’s also delicious.
 It’s my own spin on wellness expert Erica Gragg‘s Rise and Shine Elixir.
 And it’s tasty, soothing, good for you, and the best part: it takes only three minutes to make.
 Mornings are busy enough as it is, so I make sure to keep the ingredients I need for this elixir on hand.

-1/4 teaspoon cayenne
+1/4 teaspoon organic cayenne powder.

-The juice of one lemon
+the juice of one lemon